-Croatia new member of CERIC-ERIC
+Croatia - new member of CERIC-ERIC

-Croatia has officially become full member of CERIC-ERIC, with the approval of the General Assembly of CERIC.
+Croatia has officially become a full member of CERIC-ERIC, with the approval of the General Assembly of CERIC.

-The Ruđer Bošković Institute in Zagreb has been appointed as the Representing Entity of Croatia in CERIC-ERIC, and the RBI Accelerator Laboratory as Croatian Partner Facility.
+The Ruđer Bošković Institute in Zagreb has been appointed as the Representing Entity of Croatia in CERIC-ERIC, and the RBI Accelerator Laboratory as the Croatian Partner Facility.

 The Institute, which had been favourably evaluated by the International Scientific and Technical Committee (ISTAC) of CERIC, has successfully participated in the scientific activities of the Consortium since its set - up in 2014, by offering its ion beam techniques for materials' modification and characterization to the CERIC users' community, in complementarity with the other techniques available in the other CERIC Partner Facilities in Austria, the Czech Republic, Hungary, Italy, Poland, Romania and Slovenia.